RESEARCH

 << back

-Stellar spectral-type (mass) dependence of the dearth of close-in planets around fast-rotating stars
+Stellar spectral-type (mass) dependence of the dearth of close-in planets around fast-rotating stars.
+Architecture of Kepler confirmed single-exoplanet systems compared to star-planet evolution models

-R. A. García, C. Gourvès, A. R. G. Santos, A. Strugarek, D. Godoy-Rivera, S. Mathur, V. Delsanti, S. N. Breton, P. G. Beck, A. S. Brun, S. Mathis
+R. A. Garcia, C. Gourvès, A. R. G. Santos, A. Strugarek, D. Godoy-Rivera, S. Mathur, V. Delsanti, S. N. Breton, P. G. Beck, A. S. Brun, S. Mathis

 Abstract